The chameleon was invented by Robert Abbott for his game Ultima

 See also another piece also called Chameleon.

-The chameleon moves as a chess queen, but does
+The chameleon moves as a chess queen

 not capture this way, and can never move to an occupied square.
 When a

 chameleon captures, it does so by capturing in the manner of piece it is

 capturing.
 Chameleons can not capture other chameleons.
 (In Ultima, a

 In the diagram below, the chameleon (represented by the symbol for the

 bishop, since the game Ultima uses a chess bishop to represent the

 chameleon) can move to any of the circles marked with a black circle.

 It can also capture the rook or the bishop.

 A piece can never attack the chameleon without being attacked back, but